- Publications and resources

 Wet season seminar — Lessons learnt

-Following on from our popular wet season seminar and our live wet season webinar both held in Darwin last year, we are pleased to announce a follow up event for pilots operating across the top end of Australia.
+Following on from our popular wet season seminar and our live wet season webinar both held in Darwin last year, we recently held a follow up event for pilots operating across the top end of Australia.

-This year’s seminar titled 'Lessons learnt' will focus on the examination of an accident involving a Cessna 210 and will offer a unique opportunity to hear directly from a senior ATSB Investigator who will analyse the causal factors behind this event.
+This year’s seminar titled 'Lessons learnt' focused on the examination of an accident involving a Cessna 210 and offered a unique opportunity to hear directly from a senior ATSB Investigator who analysed the causal factors behind this event.

-We will also apply a number of planning and decision-making models to the facts surrounding this accident.
+A number of planning and decision-making models to the facts surrounding this accident were also applied.

-Please join us for this important opportunity and so we can assist pilots make better and more rational decisions when managing many of the hazards associated with wet season flying.
+This was an important opportunity to assist pilots make better and more rational decisions when managing many of the hazards associated with wet season flying.

 Flying in the wet season — 2018 YouTube live seminar